Talbot-Lago Coupé T150 C-SS Figoni & Falaschi "Teardrop" "Memory Edition" Aubergine CMC M-179

 • Finely crafted dashboard with all display instruments and control switches

-Product brochure:
+Product Brochure:

-Technical data of the original vehicle
+Technical Data of the Original Vehicle

 • Lightweight chassis with short wheelbase

-• 4 liter six-cylinder in-line engine
+• 4-liter inline six-cylinder engine

 • Wilson 4-speed preselector gearbox